 These chapters analyze a particular sector in depth.
 They are often the underpinning for further (more targeted) analytical work, or for the preparation of a lending project.

-- Tax Chapter of Costa Rica Public Finance Review (2018) [lead author, pending authorization for publication]
+- Tax Chapter of the Costa Rica Public Finance Review (2019) [lead author]

 - Taxing the Digital Economy: Policy Options (2018) [contributor]